Bob Barker: The Price Is Right (1972–2007)

 In early 1972, Mark Goodson and Bill Todman began shopping a modernized revival of The Price Is Right, with Dennis James as host.
 NBC bought the syndicated nighttime version of the Show first with James at the helm.
 CBS expressed interest in the series.
 Due to a contractual obligation and the fact that James was already viewed as the "NBC" Host, CBS wanted Bob Barker as the daytime host.
 After some initial resistance, Barker instead offered to host another upcoming CBS game show, Jack Barry's The Joker's Wild (which had difficulty finding a host and was scheduled to debut the same day as Price) to allow James to host Price, but CBS rejected this proposal.
 In December 1974, James stepped in to host the daytime The Price Is Right for a week when Barker was ill.
 James was the only person to substitute on the daytime version of the show while Barker was hosting.
 In 1977, James' contract was not renewed, and Barker took over as host of the nighttime edition of The Price Is Right until its cancellation in 1980.

 On September 4, 1972, Barker began hosting the CBS revival of The Price Is Right.

 On October 15, 1987, Barker did what other MCs almost never did then: he stopped using hair dye and let his hair go gray, its natural color by that time.
+Following the death of Frank Wayne in 1988, Barker also assumed executive producer duties over The Price Is Right, in doing so gaining near-complete control over the program from then onward.

 On October 31, 2006, Barker announced that he would retire from The Price Is Right in June 2007.
 Barker taped his final episode on June 6, 2007, with the show airing twice on June 15; once in Daytime and once on Primetime.
 On October 15, 2007, Drew Carey took over hosting duties on the show.

 After his retirement, Barker made three return appearances to The Price is Right.
 He first appeared on the episode that aired on April 16, 2009, to promote his new autobiography, Priceless Memories.
 Barker appeared in the Showcase round at the end of the show.
 Barker made another guest appearance on the show to celebrate his 90th birthday, which aired on December 12, 2013.
 Barker announced a contestant for the first time ever on the show, along with one showcase.
 Barker's last appearance was a surprise appearance on April 1, 2015, for an April Fools' Day switch where he took Carey's place at the show's intro.
 Barker hosted the first bid and pricing game of that day before handing the hosting duties back to Carey; Barker later appeared during the showcase.